Conditions of Carriage

 33. Compensation for Delay

-33.1 This paragraph 33 applies where cancellation or delays affecting train services covered by your transport contract with Eurostar mean that you experience a delay between the place of departure and destination under that contract as stated on the ticket of more than 60 minutes and you do not choose under paragraph 32 either to continue your journey at a later date or to be reimbursed your fare.
+33.1 This paragraph 33 applies where cancellation or delays affecting train services covered by your transport contract with Eurostar mean that you experience a delay between the place of departure and destination under that contract of more than 60 minutes and you do not choose under paragraph 32 either to continue your journey at a later date or to be reimbursed your fare.
 This paragraph 33 applies subject to paragraph 35.

 33.2 Where this paragraph 33 applies, and the delay occurs on the Eurostar train service, you will have a choice between: